SeleniumHQ/www.seleniumhq.org/src/main/rst/04_webdriver_advanced.rst

 ---------------------------
 Waiting is having the automated task execution elapse a certain amount of time before continuing with the next step.

+WARNING: Do not mix implicit and explicit waits.
+Doing so can cause unpredictable wait times.
+For example setting an implicit wait of 10s and an explicit wait of 15 seconds, could cause a timeout to occur after 20 seconds.

 Explicit Waits
 ~~~~~~~~~~~~~~
 An explicit waits is code you define to wait for a certain condition to occur before proceeding further in the code.